 As the competent authority for statutory audit in the UK, the FRC delegates regulatory tasks to the 'recognised supervisory bodies' (the RSBs) who play a key role within the audit regulatory framework.
+In 2019/20 we will monitor the RSBs in the areas of audit quality monitoring and enforcement as well as following up on the key findings and recommendations from our 2018/19 reviews of governance and auditor registration.

-In 2019/20 we will monitor audit quality against the key performance indicators (KPIs) agreed with the RSBs.
+We will monitor audit quality against the key performance indicators (KPIs) agreed with the RSBs.
 This will enable us to embed a consistent view of audit quality monitoring going forward, and to test the appropriateness of the KPIs.
-In particular we will follow up on the RSBs' actions to improve the effectiveness of procedures to identify and mitigate the risks of poor work being repeated, including the application of sanctions procedures and the practice of imposing conditions on renewal of registration, following poor monitoring results.
+In particular, we will follow up on the RSBs' actions to improve the effectiveness of procedures to identify and mitigate the risks of poor work being repeated, including the application of sanctions procedures and the practice of imposing conditions on renewal of registration, following poor monitoring results.